janimattiellonen/discgolf-diary/Road to Tyyni.md

 - make a list of clothes and other apparel you need
 - read through the PDGA rule book
 - study the courses, figure out what discs to keep in the bag
+  - make sure the bags contains enough stable discs (handy if very windy situations)
+  - have a couple of same discs (in case one is lost)
 - make sure all discs are legal and have a phone number / name
 - have a couple of pencils / pens
 - https://www.tyyni.com/competitor-info/ (see, which courses are used by MA3)